800 Naval Air Squadron: Sea Harrier (1980–2004)

+The British Aerospace Sea Harrier was a variant of a family of subsonic aircraft capable of vertical and/or short take-off and landing (V/STOL), designed for various roles including strike missions, reconnaissance, and air combat.
+It was introduced into service with the Royal Navy in June 1979 under the designation Sea Harrier FRS.1, and it was colloquially referred to as the 'Shar'.
+On 31 March 1980, 800 Naval Air Squadron was recommissioned as the inaugural front-line squadron for the Sea Harrier, equipped with four Sea Harrier FRS.1 aircraft at RNAS Yeovilton (HMS Heron) in Somerset.

+Under the command of Lieutenant Commander Tim Gedge, a former Phantom FG1 pilot, it embarked in the lead ship of a new class of light aircraft carrier HMS Invincible until June 1981 when it transferred to the Centaur-class aircraft carrier HMS Hermes,which had recently undergone modifications to include a 12° ski-jump and the necessary facilities for operating the Harrier.

 Falklands War

-On the outbreak of the Falklands War 800 NAS, now under the command of Lieutenant Commander Andy Auld, was brought up to its wartime strength of twelve Sea Harrier FRS1s by transferring four aircraft and their crews from the training squadron 899 NAS, with a further three Sea Harriers taken from storage or trials use.
-The squadron embarked in Hermes whilst she was still alongside in Portsmouth Dockyard.
-The other Sea Harrier squadron 801 NAS, aboard Invincible similarly received four aircraft.
-Two of the squadron's planes were lost, one when it exploded on takeoff from Hermes and one shot down during an attack on Goose Green.
-No Harriers were lost in air-to-air fighting and the squadron destroyed 13 enemy aircraft.
-Lieutenant Commander Gordon Batt DSC was killed in action flying a Sea Harrier FRS 1 from Hermes on 23 May 1982.
-During the conflict another Sea Harrier squadron, 809 NAS was formed with eight spare aircraft and sent south aboard the MV Atlantic Conveyor, and on arrival in the South Atlantic these aircraft were divided between the two carriers, four each to 800 NAS and 801 NAS.
+On the outbreak of the Falklands War 800 Naval Air Squadron, now under the command of Lieutenant Commander Andy Auld, was brought up to its wartime strength of twelve Sea Harrier FRS1s by transferring four aircraft and their crews from the Sea Harrier Headquarters Squadron 899 Naval Air Squadron, with a further three Sea Harriers taken from storage or trials use.
+The squadron embarked in HMS Hermes whilst she was still alongside in Portsmouth Dockyard.
+The other Sea Harrier squadron 801 Naval Air Squadron, aboard HMS Invincible similarly received four aircraft.

+Two of the squadron's planes were lost.
+On 4 May 1982, Lieutenant Nicholas Taylor's Sea Harrier sustained damage from anti-aircraft fire, exploded and hit the ground, while approaching to attack the Goose Green airstrip.
+Lieutenant Commander Gordon Batt, DSC, was killed in action flying a Sea Harrier from HMS Hermes on 23 May 1982.

+During the conflict another Sea Harrier squadron, 809 Naval Air Squadron was formed, led by former 800 CO Lieutenant Commander Tim Gedge, with eight spare aircraft and sent south aboard the MV Atlantic Conveyor, and on arrival in the South Atlantic these aircraft were divided between the two carriers, four each to 800 and 801 Naval Air Squadrons.
 The aircraft were absorbed into these squadrons, as the 899 aircraft had been, but remained recognisable as they had been painted in light grey low visibility camouflage as opposed to the dark sea grey scheme used by all the other Sea Harriers.

+800 Squadron Sea Harriers destroyed 17 Argentine aircraft.